eCommerce

 C2C eCommerce websites are a specialized type of eCommerce platform with several advantages over the traditional B2C marketplace eCommerce models.
 A C2C business:

 • Needs no inventory – Since a C2C platform is just the intermediary taking a cut of the C2C transaction, inventory is a non-issue.
 This avoids tying up capital in inventory and eliminates the need for storage and shipping facilities.
-It also does away with shipping costs associated with a business-to-business business model.
+It also does away with shipping costs associated with a B2B business model.
 (Get a better B2B eCommerce definition here.)
+Just charge a listing and/or final value fee without the risk of having inventory like when they sell products on brick-and-mortar stores.

 • Needs fewer staff – A business without inventory needs no packers, shippers, or drivers.